Consent to Medical and Dental Treatment

 Before a medical or dental practitioner provides treatment to a patient the practitioner must obtain consent for the treatment.
 The consent is valid if the practitioner has told the patient about:

-- the nature of the proposed treatment and its effects; and
+- the nature of the proposed treatment and its effects

-- the risks associated with the proposed treatment; and
+- the risks associated with the proposed treatment

-- alternative treatments (their nature, effects and risks); and
+- alternative treatments (their nature, effects and risks)

 - the impact of not undertaking treatment.